Close

 Update your resume

-As your new life evolves, you may find yourself wanting or needing a new job.
+As your life evolves, you may find yourself wanting or needing a new job.
 Thinking about your professional future is a great way to stay hopeful about the chapters of your life to come.
 Updating your resume is one way to stay on track and feel ready for change.

 It’ll also help boost your confidence.
 A major life change such as divorce can be challenging, but your career is something you can control – and a little “bragging” about yourself on paper can help you feel good about yourself.